jocall3/THE_AI_ENCYCLOPEDIA/components/AIInsights.tsx.md

 ### A. Data Integration and State Management

-The component relies on the `DataContext` which is connected to the **Unified Data & API Fabric (UDAF)**Ã¢â‚¬â€ the EIP's real-time, secure, and distributed data platform.
+The component relies on the `DataContext` which is connected to the **Unified Data & API Fabric (UDAF)** the EIP's real-time, secure, and distributed data platform.
 It leverages `React Query` and `Zustand` for efficient, normalized state management.

 1.  **Data Fetching:** `AIInsights` utilizes `React Query` to fetch and cache `aiInsightsStream` data from the UDAF, leveraging websockets or GraphQL subscriptions for real-time updates and efficient polling for less critical data.
 2.  **Filtering and Prioritization:** The component applies intelligent, context-aware filters and prioritization logic, displaying `CRITICAL` and `HIGH` urgency insights first, dynamically adjusting based on user roles, historical interaction, and current operational context.